Stock market today: Wall Street moves higher, adding to recent gains

-NEW YORK (AP) — Stocks rose in late morning trading on Wednesday following several updates showing that the job market continued cooling, but economic growth remained resilient.
+NEW YORK (AP) — Stocks rose in afternoon trading on Wednesday after economic updates showed the job market is still cooling, while growth remains resilient.

-Wall Street's focus this week remains a broad mix of economic updates that investors hope will paint a clearer picture of where the economy is headed and whether the Federal Reserve has enough reason to hold off on any additional interest rate hikes.
+Wall Street's focus this week remains a broad mix of data that investors hope will paint a clearer picture of where the economy is headed and whether the Federal Reserve has enough reason to hold off on further interest rate hikes.

 A survey of private-sector employers in the U.S. showed that hiring cooled more than expected by economists.
 The report reinforces the latest government data on job openings from Tuesday, which also showed that hiring is cooling somewhat.